-Even if you expect to be back before dark, carry a light source or two.
 Trails are harder to see in the dim light of the rainforest canopy.
-Have at least one additional item of clothing that you can put on for warmth.Continue to 5 of 10 below.
+Have at least one additional item of clothing that you can put on when temperatures drop at sunset.

-Even being mildly dehydrated makes concentration more difficult and could cause you to make poor decisions.
+Even becoming mildly dehydrated makes concentration more difficult and could cause you to make poor decisions.
 Irritability is one of the early signs of dehydration.

-Remember: even if you drink as much water as possible, loss of electrolytes in a jungle environment will also cause a steady decline in energy.
+Even if you drink as much water as possible, loss of electrolytes in a jungle environment will also cause a steady decline in energy.
 A nutrition-packed energy bar could give you the boost you need to scramble out of a bad situation.

 Severe sunburn isn't just something that ruins island vacations, it can actually incapacitate you.
 If you become too sunburned, your body will feel and act as though you've sustained a serious injury.

-The sun is far stronger in Southeast Asia near the Equator; carry a higher SPF than you use at home and reapply frequently.
+The sun is far stronger in Southeast Asia near the equator; carry a higher SPF than you use at home and reapply frequently.
 A hat and sunglasses with UV protection are essential.
 You can actually get burned through thin, lightweight fabrics if they aren't rated for UV protection.

 Quality sunscreen is frequently more expensive in Asia, and much of the stuff you find in remote areas is fake or expired.
 Add sunscreen to the list of things you should bring from home rather than plan to purchase locally.